 Why is everyone singing the praises of Mick Waters? – The Guardian (2009) pretty much sums up my own impression.
-And here’s a 1 min video of my public thanks to Mick Waters + how this course exists:
+Here’s a short video of my thanks to Mick and some insight into how this course exists (1 min):

 “Heidi Williams, in organising this, spent a lot of time talking with different contributors and then rang me and said, ‘What occurs to me is that so many people have a different picture of what the school system is for.’
 So could I focus on that for my little session?
 That’s what I’m going to do…